Adwaith-NP/dropzone/README.md

 - The receiver is asked to **accept** or **reject** the transfer.
 - If **rejected** → the process ends.
 - If **accepted** → the download begins.

+## 📜 License

+This project is licensed under the **MIT License** – feel free to use, modify, and distribute.